 You can automate email sequences using your chosen email marketing tool, setting triggers based on the leads' actions and behaviors.

-Don’t forget to review your email campaigns' performance regularly.
+Review campaign performance regularly and adjust based on engagement metrics.
 Adjust your emails' content, frequency, and targeting based on engagement metrics like open rates, click-through rates, and conversions.

 Retargeting and remarketing campaigns